Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-hype.md

 Neither philosophy nor exact sciences formulate _intelligence_, and its genesis is a greater mystery.
 What methodology or algorithm could reproduce undefined?

-Visioners of both the bright and dismal future of AI readily assume its *self-awareness* as a trivial matter of time.
+Visioners of both the bright and dismal future of AI readily assume its *self-knowledge/awareness* as a trivial matter of time.
 To either brew in more and more complex code or get [short circuited](https://www.imdb.com/title/tt0091949)&nbsp;<sup>:cinema:</sup>.

-Digital effectively automates much of cogitative ops, but not unformalizable that makes great mathematicians and physicians: abstraction, criticism, motivation.
+Digital effectively automates much of cogitative ops, but not unformalizable processes which can make mathematicians and physicians great: abstraction, criticism, and motivation.
+And the latter bring definite results, as theories and their proofs.

 Would this be enough to look at *AI* as a buzzword rather than technology?
 Or IntelliSteampunk vs. AI dystopia.